AlfredMadere/open-recipes/frontend/README.md

 NOTE about CI: You must run `npm run check` without errors before merging to main to pass CI tests run on github.

+NOTE about CD: our backend is continuously deployed on render with every push.
+We were given permission not to deploy our front end as its very hard and costly to become a registered developer on the app store.
+Our backend takes a few minuites to wake up as the free tier of render spins down after a period of activity.
+Here's the link: https://open-recipes.onrender.com/docs

 We adhere to the following ESLint standards for our code:
 "eslint:recommended",
 "plugin:react/recommended",